merge-api/merge-crm-csharp-net/docs/CustomObjectClass.md

 # Merge.CRMClient.Model.CustomObjectClass
-# The CustomObjectClass Object ### Description The Custom Object Class object is used to represent a Custom Object Schema in the remote system. ### Usage Example TODO
+# The Custom Object Class Object ### Description The `Custom Object Class` object is used to represent a Custom Object Schema in the remote system. ### Usage Example TODO

 ## Properties